4-thkind/Movie-Recommendation-Model/README.md

 ### *Adaptive Taste Learning And Suggestion System*

 > A cinematic discovery engine that thinks like a machine learning model
-> and feels like a streaming platform — built in pure vanilla JavaScript with zero frameworks.
+> and feels like a streaming platform.